sergant210/modxhelpers/docs/en.md

 * url() - make an url.
 * redirect() - redirect to the url or site page if the id is passed.
+* forward() - forwards the request to another resource without changing the URL.
 * abort() - redirect to the error page.
 * config() - manage the config settings.
 * session() - manage the session using dot notation.